Solana

 Latency: Which Matters For Which Use Case

-For Solana memecoin sniping (DegenBot's domain):
+For casual one-click memecoin sniping (DegenBot's strength):

 • Time-to-buy on launch: ~80–200ms is competitive